faruk-guler/LusuaL/Filesystem/Information.md

 LVM:
 ⦁ The highest number of physical volumes within each volume group is 256.
 ⦁ LVM size is minimum 4MB and maximum 255.99GB.
+⦁ The bootloader cannot read LVM volumes directly.
+Therefore, you need to create your /boot partition on a standard (non-LVM) partition and define it in the fstab file.
+Skipping this step may cause your system to fail to boot after LVM migration.
+You may need to use an external live disk image to resolve this situation.
 ⦁ The maximum volume group (VG) per device is 99.
 ⦁ Traditional partitioning is good, but LVM is better.
+(RedHat Enterprise) ⦁ In the default installation, the [/] and [swap] partitions are always created in LVM, and the [/boot] partition is created in a separate Standard Partition.
-(RedHat Enterprise) ⦁ XFS file system can be expanded but not reducing!! (year 2024) The only solution is to back up the data, delete the volume, create a smaller volume and restore the data there.
+⦁ XFS file system can be expanded but not reducing!! (year 2024) The only solution is to back up the data, delete the volume, create a smaller volume and restore the data there.
 ⦁ Disk reducing is not recommended.
 If the reducing is greater than the disk capacity, you will lose data!!
 ⦁